robonomist/robonomistClient/README.md

 # Robonomist Client <a href='https://robonomist.com'><img src='man/figures/logo.png' align="right" height="138.5" /></a>

-The `robonomistClient` package is a powerful R client designed to simplify access to diverse datasets hosted on the Robonomist Data Server.
-With seamless integration, the package enables analysts, researchers, and developers to retrieve and analyze up-to-date, multilingual data from numerous national and international sources, all in a tidy format ready for analysis.
+The `robonomistClient` package is a robust R client for effortless access to statistical data.
+It empowers researchers, analysts, and developers to easily discover, retrieve, and analyze up-to-date data from numerous national and international sources — all in tidy, analysis-ready formats.

 ## Key Features

-The robonomistClient package is designed to deliver:
+The main features of `robonomistClient` include:

 **Comprehensive Data Coverage**

 Access data from national statistical agencies, international organizations, and regional sources — all in one place.
-This means less time spent searching for data and more time for analysis.
+Spend less time searching for data and more time analyzing it.

-- Statistics Finland, OECD, World Bank, European Central Bank, and more.
+- Eurostat, OECD, World Bank, European Central Bank, and more.

 **High Data Fidelity and Trust**

-Our data is reliable and accurately reflects the information from official statistical agencies.
-Complete metadata is provided for every dataset to ensure that your analysis is based on credible information.
+All data is reliable and accurately reflects the information from official statistical agencies.
+Datasets include comprehensive metadata, ensuring your analysis is based on credible and transparent information.

 - Full transparency on data sources.
 - Detailed metadata included.